Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 * Custom Bot Bio
 * Better Performance

-> Note: It is important that you follow every step in this guide.
-If you skip or ignore steps or sections the bot will not work as expected or you may not be able to configure it on the web dashboard.
-Also please read the FAQ at the bottom of the page.
-It answers many common issues/questions.
-If you run into issues, please open a ticket on our [support Discord](https://cakey.bot/discord).
-{.is-danger}

 # Purchasing Custom Bot
 To purchase a Custom Bot simply follow these instructions:
 1. Navigate to our [premium website page](https://cakey.bot/premium)